 Welcome to University Health Services!
-During the spring 2021 semester, University Health Services (UHS) will be offering in-person and telehealth services to students, faculty, and staff.
+During Summer 2021, University Health Services (UHS) will be offering limited in-person and telehealth services to students, faculty, and staff.

 Please note that operations are subject to change with University policies.
 The UHS clinic is open and offering most of our services.

 Due to the ongoing COVID-19 pandemic, all patients are required to make an appointment in order to receive clinical services from healthcare providers at UHS.

 Healthcare providers will first meet with patients through a telehealth visit using the secure video conferencing platform WebEx or by phone if video conferencing is not available.
 If the healthcare provider deems it necessary to further evaluate the patient in person, the provider will discuss that need during the telehealth visit and schedule an in-person appointment.

 Visits with our nurse or medical assistant for vaccines, blood work, and allergy shots will be scheduled without a telehealth component.

 Walk-in appointments, massage therapy, and acupuncture services are temporarily suspended.
 It is anticipated that some of these services will return Fall 2021.

 To make an appointment with a healthcare provider, registered nurse, or medical assistant, please contact UHS at 410-455-2542.
 A member of the front desk team will assist patients in making virtual appointments with a provider during our operating hours, Monday – Friday, 8:30 a.m. – 5 p.m.
 In-person nursing appointments are available Tuesday mornings and Thursday afternoons.
 In-person provider visits are scheduled as needed and will be determined during a virtual visit.